 Gender equality is as important today as it was in the past and while we’ve made great strides over the last few decades, there is still much more work ahead to achieve true gender equality.
-Toy manufacturer Lego has always encouraged equality and promoted that girls and boys should be encouraged to build WHAT they want.
+Toy manufacturer LEGO has always encouraged equality and promoted that girls and boys should be encouraged by their parents to build WHAT they want in a letter from 1974.

 Here is a transcript of the letter: